 The reasoning above typically comes from a developer used to working alone.
 But the moment they need to share code with somebody else, we can expect that things are going to get messy and require a lot of explanation.
 Like, a lot.

 Remember that our work doesn’t end at just writing code.
 We also need to manage things, and that requires a degree of organization and methodology.
 And while working in teams more readily exposes the problems caused by poor organization, we can also benefit from a better approach when working by ourselves.

 Atomic vs Bloated Commits

-We’ve all needed to revert a small change and found ourselves looking for it in a massive commit that changes dozens of files and adds multiple features.
+We’ve all needed to revert a small change and found ourselves searching for it when a massive commit changes dozens of files and adds multiple features.
 How much easier would the rollback be if it was located in one commit that only addressed that specific issue?

 The Messy, Bloated Way

 git add * git commit -m "new components"

 In this example, we can bet that a large number of files are being affected.
 Additionally, the message “new components” doesn’t tell us much of anything — such as what components, which functionality for those components, and if the functionality is new or a refactor.
 Also, are any existing bugs being addressed?